We're super excited to share more crafty DIY ideas with you.

-A few weeks ago we found this very sad little something at a thrift store.
-I’m not really sure what it was but it was in need of some serious TLC.
+A few weeks ago we found this very sad little, broken something at a thrift store.
+I’m not really sure what it was, but it desperately needed some serious TLC.
 The bottom was missing, there were watermarks everywhere and the wood was screaming for some attention.

-While I was sanding, Hubby removed the hardware from the drawer and took the strip of wood off at the back of the “something”.
+While I was sanding, Hubby removed the hardware from the drawer and took that strip of wood off at the back of the “something”.
 Someone had probably put it there to stop the drawer from sliding too far in.

-The back and bottom were stuck on with wood glue and then we applied a gorgeous wood stain to the little “something”.
+The back and bottom were glued and screwed on before we applied a gorgeous wood stain all over the little “something”.

-To secure the “something” to her new bookish legs we measured the center point at the bottom of the “something” and drilled a hole big enough for the thread bar.
+To secure the “broken something” to her new bookish legs we measured the center point at the bottom of the “something” and drilled a hole big enough for the thread bar.
 The thread bar was secured on the inside of the “something” with a nut.

-We found a picture of a old book spine and resized it to fit on the drawer.
-The picture was Modged on and then we reattached the hardware using a knife.
-Sorry sometime I’m just to lazy to go get the proper tool for the job 🙂 That’s probably why our knives look like they do.
+We found a picture of an old book spine and resized it to fit on the drawer.
+The picture was mod podged on and then we reattached the hardware using a knife.
+Sorry, sometimes I’m just too lazy to go get the proper tool for the job 🙂 That’s probably why our knives look like they do.